richardvenneman/appsignal-docs/source/elixir/integrations/phoenix.html.md

 ## Phoenix instrumentation hooks

+-> **Note**: From AppSignal for Elixir package version `1.12.0` onward, manually configuring Phoenix instrumentation hooks is no longer needed and this step can be skipped for apps running Phoenix 1.4.7 and up.

 Phoenix comes with instrumentation hooks built-in.
 To send Phoenix' default instrumentation events to AppSignal, add the following to your `config.exs` (adjusting for your app's name!).